Administrative divisions of Taiwan

 The Republic of China (Taiwan) is divided into multi-layered statutory subdivisions.
 Due to the complex political status of Taiwan, there is a significant difference in the de jure system set out in the original constitution and the de facto system in use today.

 The Republic of China (ROC) government defines the Taiwan Area (Free Area) as its actual controlled territories, which is constitutionally divided into two provinces and six special municipalities, with each province subdivided into cities and counties.
 After a constitutional amendment in 1997, the provinces became non-self-governing bodies and remained as nominal divisions under the constitution, with no governing powers.
 The provincial governments were abolished in 2018.
 Provincial borders remained for statistical purposes.

 With provinces non-functional in practice, Taiwan is divided into 22 subnational divisions (6 special municipalities, 3 cities, and 13 counties), each with a local government led by an elected head and a local council.
 Special municipalities and cities are further divided into districts for local administration.
 Counties are further divided into townships and county-administered cities; these divisions have a degree of autonomy with elected leaders and local councils, which share responsibilities with the county governments.
 Matters for which local governments are responsible or partially responsible include social services, education, urban planning, public construction, water management, environmental protection, transport and public safety.

-When the ROC retreated to Taiwan in 1949, its claimed territory consisted of 35 provinces, 12 special municipalities, 1 special administrative region (Hainan) and several autonomous regions (Tibet, reclaimed Outer Mongolia in 1953).
+When the ROC retreated to Taiwan in 1949, its claimed territory consisted of 35 provinces, 12 special municipalities, 1 special administrative region (Hainan) and several autonomous regions (Tibet, reclaimed Mongolia in 1953).
 However, since its retreat, the ROC has controlled only Taiwan Province and some islands of Fujian Province.
 The ROC also controls the Pratas Island and Taiping Island in the Spratly Islands, which are part of the disputed South China Sea Islands.
 They were placed under Kaohsiung administration after the retreat to Taiwan.

 Since 1949, the government has made some changes in the area under its control.
 Taipei became a special municipality in 1967 and Kaohsiung in 1979.
 The two provincial governments were "streamlined", with their functions transferred to the central government (Fujian in 1956 and Taiwan in 1998).
 In 2010, New Taipei, Taichung, and Tainan were upgraded to special municipalities.
 And in 2014, Taoyuan County was also upgraded to Taoyuan special municipality.
 This brought the top-level divisions to their current state:

 According to Article 4 of the Local Government Act, laws pertaining to special municipalities also apply to counties with a population exceeding 2 million.
 This provision does not currently apply to any county, although it previously applied to Taipei County (now New Taipei City) and Taoyuan County (now Taoyuan City).